Joseph Ewoodzie, Ph.D.

 WEBSITE(S)| Personal Website

 I study belonging.
 In all of my research, I aim to understand how we create an "us" and a "them."
-I try to understand how we structure our world to benefit the "us" and penalize the "them"— how we ensure the well-being of those who belong and alienate those who do not.
+I try to understand how we structure our world to benefit the "us" and penalize the "them" — how we ensure the well-being of those who belong and alienate those who do not.
 Finally, I am very interested in how the "them" make do and deal with the consequences of not belonging.

 To say the same thing in sociology jargon, I use qualitative methods to examine how marginalized populations in urban locales make sense of inequalities in their everyday lives.
 I investigate how they interpret their social selves and order their relationships; how they create, maintain, and transform social and symbolic boundaries; and how boundaries constrain and enable their lives.

-A small bit about myself:
+A small bit about myself

 I am a Ghanaian-American.
 I was raised in a small village in the Central Region of Ghana (Gomoa Jukwa).
-In the U.S., I have lived in IL, NY, WI, OH, and MS. I received my bachelor's degree at Ithaca College and my Master's and Doctorate degree at the University of Wisconsin–Madison.
+In the U.S., I have lived in IL, NY, WI, OH, and MS. I received my bachelor's degree at Ithaca College and my Master's and Doctorate degrees at the University of Wisconsin–Madison.

 Research Areas